cjunho/cjh/dimension/README.md

 • boundary_point.py computes points to design a computational domain;

+• scaling.py scales dimensional vatiables to non-dimensionals, and rescales vice versa.

-The way to scale is followed by scaling.pdf.
+How to scale is written in the paper.

 After the computation is finished, three sets of data are produced: